 That being said, if you are into apple deserts, Calvados is a one-time-investment that is worth every penny.
-I use a tablespoon of it with all my apple deserts.
+I use a tablespoon of it with all my apple desserts.

 This is such a great apple cake recipe to keep up your sleeves when you need a fruity cake for a party or a special guest.
-The best part of it is that the main character of the cake, apples, are available year round.
+The best part of it is that the main character of the cake apples is available year-round.

-Other than the fact that it takes a whooping 1 hour and 15 minutes to bake, much shorter prep time compensates for the long baking time.
+Other than the fact that it takes a whopping 1 hour and 15 minutes to bake, much shorter prep time compensates for the long baking time.

 This French Apple Cake is a wonderful representative of the number one principle of French cooking; Use simple ingredients for incredibly delicious results.
 Serve it with warm caramel sauce, homemade vanilla ice cream or just by itself.
 Either way, you and your guests are bound for a treat.

-I hope you will get to try it for your family and friends for the holidays ♥Print
+I hope you will get to try it for your family and friends for the holidays ♥